beanbeah/android-app-dev-tutorial/readme.md

    	tv.setText("You clicked it!")
    }
    ```

 ### Programming our App

 Going back to our application, we want to program a clicker application.
 As such, we will need to,

-1) Declare a Variable to hold the number of clicks
+1) Declare a variable to hold the number of clicks
-2) Update this Variable every time a button is clicked
+2) Update this variable every time a button is clicked
 3) Update the TextView of the application every time the button is clicked

 Your code should end up looking something like this